 Check the My Polling Booth webpage for the accessibility access at polling booths in your local area.
-If you have mobility issues you can also vote from your car.
+People with mobility issues can also vote from their car.
 Call the phone number of the booth supervisor, which can be found on a sign out the front of the voting centre, and an election official will help.